arif-hanif/bimsync4Revit/README.md

 ## Key Features

-* Login into your bimsync account
+* Login into your bimsync® account
-* Select and save the bimsync project and model
-* Upload your Revit model as an IFC file in a single click
+* Select your bimsync® project and model and upload your Revit model as an IFC file in a single click
+* Save the references to your bimsync® project and model for futur uploads

 ## Getting Started

+Edit bimsync.csproj, and make sure that the following lines a correctly pointing to your Revit installation folder:
+Line 29:     <StartProgram>$(ProgramW6432)\Autodesk\Revit 2018\Revit.exe</StartProgram>
+Line 39:     <StartProgram>$(ProgramW6432)\Autodesk\Revit 2018\Revit.exe</StartProgram>
+Line 48:     <HintPath>$(ProgramW6432)\Autodesk\Revit 2018\RevitAPI.dll</HintPath>
+Line 52:     <HintPath>$(ProgramW6432)\Autodesk\Revit 2018\RevitAPIUI.dll</HintPath>
+Line 129 to 134: <PostBuildEvent>...</PostBuildEvent>

-Open the solution in Visual Studio 2017, retrieve the packages and hit Run.
+Open the solution in Visual Studio 2017, buid it to retrieve the packages, and hit "Start" to run Revit in debug mode.
-Make sure that the path to your Revit installation are properly set up (Explain that better)

-## Deployment
+## Installation

+There is two ways to install this plugin:

+### The easy way

+Download the installer on the [Autodesk App Exchange](https://apps.autodesk.com/RVT/en/Home/Index)

+### The (not so) easy way

+You install bimsync® just like any other Revit add-in, by copying the add-in manifest ("bimsync.addin"), the assembly DLL ("bimsync.dll"), its dependancy (here, "RestSharp.dll") and the associated help files ("bimsyncHelp.html" and the "bimsyncHelp_Files" folder) to the Revit Add-Ins folder (%APPDATA%\Autodesk\Revit\Addins\2018).

+If you specify the full DLL pathname in the add-in manifest, it can also be located elsewhere.
+However, this DLL, its dependanties and help files must be locted in the same folder.

-The Visual Studio solution contain the necessary script to co Copy-Paste the bimsync.dll,
+Futhermore, the Visual Studio solution contain all the necessary post-build scripts to copy these file into appropriates folders.

 ## Built With